The Last House on the Left: Filming

 The film was shot on location for seven days in New York City, as well as Long Island, followed by shoots in rural locations outside of Westport, Connecticut.
 While filming in Connecticut, the cast and crew spent much time at producer Cunningham's family's home.
 According to Craven, the lake sequence was shot in the town reservoir of Weston, Connecticut.
 Craven sought a "documentary"-style appearance for the film, marked by close-up shots and single-cut takes.

 Cunningham later described the film shoot as being "guerrilla-style", with the crew spontaneously filming at locations and being forced to leave due to lack of permits; in retrospect, Lincoln said that "nobody knew what [they] were doing".
 Much of the special effects in the film were achieved practically, some at Lincoln's suggestion.
 For example, for the sequence in which Phyllis is disemboweled, Lincoln helped craft fake intestines with condoms filled with fake blood and sand.
 For the murder sequence of Sadie in the swimming pool, Rain had a pouch full of fake blood attached underneath her shirt, as well as blood capsules in her mouth, which she manually punctured.
 Grantham recalled that during the scene in which Hess's character tells her to "piss her pants", she in fact urinated in her jeans.
 Steve Miner, who would later become a director himself, served as a production assistant on the film.

-Hess recalled that much of the cast bonded heavily during the filming process since they were mostly inexperienced actors.
-In the 2003 documentary Celluloid Crime of the Century, Lincoln, Rain and Sheffler recalled similar memories which recounted the making of the film.
-However, both Hess and director Craven recalled the on-set relationship between Hess and Peabody to be turbulent.
-Peabody was often treated differently than the rest of the cast to the point that Craven recalled there "not being much acting" during the shooting of the film's more violent scenes.
-Sheffler admitted during a one-on-one sequence with Peabody that he threatened to push her over a cliff if she failed to hit her marks.
+Hess recalled that much of the cast bonded closely during filming, since they were mostly inexperienced actors.
+In the 2003 documentary Celluloid Crime of the Century, Lincoln, Rain, and Sheffler recalled similar memories which recounted the making of the film.
+However, both Hess and director Craven recalled that the on-set relationship between Hess and Peabody was turbulent.
+Craven recalled that Peabody "often wasn't acting" her fear during filming.
+Sheffler admitted that during a one-on-one sequence with Peabody, he had threatened to push her over a cliff if she failed to hit her marks.
+In a 2008 Vanity Fair article, Hess also admitted threatening Peabody, telling writer Jason Zinoman: "I was very mean to the girls, so when it came to the rape scene, [Peabody] didn't have to act.
+I told her, 'I'm really going to fuck you if you don't behave yourself.
+They'll just let the camera run.
+I'm going to devastate you.'
+I don't think she was too happy about that."